-Janne Gallen-Kallela-Sirén, Director

-Claire Gould, Curator, Exhibitions

-The second Think Tank session was held on September 13, 2011, at the Suomenlinna Sea Fortress and its primary function was to provide continuing guidance for the ongoing development of the Guggenheim Helsinki Concept and Development Study and further advance the discussion from the March 2011 meeting.
+Janne Gallen-Kallela-Sirén, Director Claire Gould, Curator, Exhibitions function was to provide continuing guidance for the ongoing development of the Guggenheim Helsinki Concept and Development Study and further advance the discussion from the March 2011 meeting.
 Participants included a slightly different group of innovative and creative professionals from that of the initial Think Tank.
 The following individuals were present: